Text Nebraska to 61474 to join the Registry.

 Adults may be asked to donate one of two ways:

 To join the Be The Match registry, people need to meet age and health guidelines and be willing to donate to any patient in need.
-Registration involves completing a health history form and giving a swab of cheek cells.
+Sign-up involves completing a digital registration and giving a swab of cheek cells.